-123. I joined 'Who Cares?' when I was about fourteen in Section and then we would go to my life was all over the place I was still able to hold it together enough for 'Who Cares?'
+I joined 'Who Cares?' when I was about fourteen in and then we would go to Glasgow and Stirling for meetings.
+I became at fifteen and even though my life was all over the place I was still able to hold it together enough for 'Who Cares?'
 I spoke to people about self-harming and my substance abuse.
 That was to divert young people away from that kind of behaviour.
 On the one hand 'Who Cares?' was very good for me in developing some self-worth and self-confidence but on the other hand it was bad for me because I was dealing with similar issues that I had faced day in and day out.
 I was feeling under pressure to try and help these vulnerable young people.
 I was able to give advice but I wasn't able to take it.